developmentseed/eoAPI/docs/src/services.md

 ## Browsing UI

 The browsing UI deployed in eoAPI is built on [the radiant earth STAC browser](https://github.com/radiantearth/stac-browser), and provides a configurable, user-friendly interface to search across and within collections and quickly visualize single items assets.

-By default, the STAC metadata service will have a set of endpoints to *search* and list STAC collections and items.
-Below we display an example of what the interface shows for a given item :

 <p align="center">